Akpakip Oro: Ekpe

 The ancient Oron original way of ruling the villages, before the advent of Ekpe, was through Isong.
 In Oron, every society was involved in governing, but by far the most important was the Ekpe.
-It is important to note that, despite the proximity of Oron to the Ibibio people, Ekpo was not known in Oron until the establishment of colonial rule.
+Despite the proximity of Oron to the Ibibio people, Ekpo was not known in Oron until the establishment of colonial rule.

 There is considerable controversy as of how different Oron groups acquired the Ekpe.
 The Ukpabang groups claimed to have acquired their Ekpe from Usakadit in Cameroon and brought it with them as they dispersed, while the Iduas claimed to be the first to be in contact with the Ekpe.
 The Ekpe was originally owned by the Efut and Usakadit, when one day a man named Nta Nya who was on a fishing expedition met some Efut men at Ube Osukpong in Akpa Edok playing Ekpe.
 They went into negotiation to acquire Ekpe.
 The Okobo acknowledge they acquired their Ekpe from the Efiks of Old Calabar.

 Ekpe became the legislative, executive, and police system of Oron as every high chief and title owner had to be a member of the Ekpe society, which is made up of seven grades in Oron: Nyamkpe, Nkanda, Usongo, Ekpeyong, Esa, Ibang, and Eyamba.
 Apart from the Nyamkpe, there are two other types of Ekpe in Oron: Obon and Ekpe Uko.
 The supreme head of the Ekpe was known as Offong Ekpie (Chief of Ekpe), whose authority could not be challenged by any other member.